DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 Due to the large number of significant kmers, only the kmers that contain "N" and the first 5000 kmers without "N" were used for structural analysis.
 ```
-#classifying kmers into those containing "N" and those do not contain "N"
+#classifying kmers into those containing "N" and those do not contain "N".
+Produce "sigk_noN.fasta" and "sigk_withN.fasta".
 python3 ../scripts/class_k.py --input sigk_seq.fasta --outdir .

 #extract first 5000 kmers without "N"